Dade County Vehicle Impound Guide

 Required Documents

-- Valid driver's license (or someone with a valid license): You, or the person retrieving the vehicle, must have a valid driver's license.
-If your license is suspended due to the DUI arrest, see the section below.
+- Valid driver's license: You (or the person retrieving the vehicle) must have a valid driver's license.
+If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.

 If You Don't Have a Valid License